-Requests for vacation shall be submitted to the employee's immediate supervisor in writing in a reasonable amount of time in advance of the requested date(s), and shall be approved or denied Side Letter Agreement Regarding Benefits for Bargaining Unit Members Working in the Superior Court of California, County of San Luis Obispo (Cont'd)in writing within a reasonable amount of time after submission, not to exceed five(5) working days from submission in any case.
+Requests for vacation shall be submitted to the employee's immediate supervisor in writing in a reasonable amount of time in advance of the requested date(s), and shall be approved or denied .in writing within a reasonable amount of time after submission, not to exceed five(5) working days from submission in any case.
 Denial of a request to use accrued vacation shall not be arbitrary or capricious, but rather shall require a finding that approval would disrupt the operations of the Court.
 Approval, once granted, shall not be subsequently rescinded unless, in the determination of the Court Executive Officer, an unforeseen disruption of court operations would result.
-In any such case, if the employee incurred actual, unreimburseable costs associated with vacation plans made after the time of the Court's original approval, the Court will reimburse the employee for those costs.
+In any such case, if the employee incurred actual, unreimburseable costs associated with vacation p l a n s made after the time of the Court's original approval, the Court will reimburse the employee for those costs.
 The employee must submit documentation in support of the request.
 Costs incurred by the employee prior to the Court's written approval of the vacation request are not eligible for reimbursement by the Court.